 “Your plan for retirement should be designed to meet your needs and wants in the long term,” says Heather Winston, a financial professional and product director with Principal® .
 “But more than that, your plan for retirement is uniquely yours.”

 “Your plan for retirement is uniquely yours.”

-Mapping it all out can be intimidating—but it doesn’t have to be.
-Here’s what you need to understand to build your plan for retirement.
+Mapping it all out can be intimidating—but doesn’t have to be.
+Here are ideas to help you build your personal retirement plan.

-You need as many ways to save and plan for retirement as feasible to help you get to your goals.
-That’s why you’ve probably heard experts advocate for diversity in savings products, which in turn can provide diversity in retirement income.
+You want as many ways to save and plan for retirement as feasible to help you reach your goals.
+That’s why experts advocate for diversity in savings products, which in turn can provide diversity in retirement income.

-Social Security is one piece.
-But it may not provide enough income after you’re done working to live the life you want.
-Adding a retirement income option, such as an annuity, can offer a guaranteed monthly income.
-An IRA, another saving alternative, can grow over time and help to round out your potential retirement income.
-(Get help figuring out the income you may need with this retirement calculator.)
+Social Security in retirement is one piece.
+But it may not provide enough income after you’re done working to support your lifestyle.
+A retirement income option such as an annuity can offer guaranteed monthly income.
+Or an IRA can grow over time and help round out your potential retirement income.
+(Get help figuring out the income you may need with our Retirement Wellness Planner.)

-Money that you save in both 401(k)s and IRAs is invested in a variety of investment options.
-Those investments typically represent different parts of the market, called asset classes.
+Money that you save in both 401(k)s and IRAs can be allocated to a variety of investment options.
+These investments typically represent different parts of the market, called asset classes.
 There are two main asset classes: fixed income and equities.